victor99pekk/Random-Matrix_Machine-Learning/README.md

-# study of RMT in ML
+# Random Matrix Theory applied in Machine Learning
-This is the repository for an ongoing reserach study in the application of random matrix theory in machine learning conducted by Victor Pekkari and Armon Haghighi at University of California, San Diego.
+This is the repository for an ongoing reserach study in the application of random matrix theory in machine learning conducted by `Victor Pekkari` and `Armon Haghighi` at University of California, San Diego.

 ## Current stage: